 The following is a summary of such efforts:

 Energy Recycling (incineration method).
 The method seeks to convert waste (FRP material) into cement raw materials through a comprehensive method of crushing and burning.
-In this process, the FRP waste is first crushed into a powder with a particle size of 10 mm, then blown into a cement kiln for combustion as fuel.
+In this process, the FRP waste is first crushed into a powder with a particle size of 10 mm, then blown into a cement kiln to be combusted as fuel.
 What's left behind can be used as raw material for cement.
 This method can completely handle the FRP waste.

 A portion of the FRP waste is converted into energy, which can reduce fuel consumption and reduce carbon dioxide emissions.
 Due to the high heat in the kiln, there are very few harmful gases.
 There is no danger of harmful gases polluting the air.

 Physical Recycling.
-FRP waste is crushed into powders with different particle sizes and used as fillers for composites like building materials and thermal plastic.
-This is a low-cost, simple process and does not provide pollute secondary pollution into the environment.
+FRP waste is crushed into powders of different particle sizes and used as fillers in composites such as building materials and thermoplastics.
+This is a low-cost, simple process and does not pollute the environment with secondary pollution.
 But when manufacturing micro powder, the cost to crush materials is relatively high.
-The disadvantage of adding micro powder to FRP products is that the more addition is used, the strength of the resulting product is reduced.
+The disadvantage of adding micro powder to FRP products is that the more micro powder is added, the lower the resulting product's strength.

 Chemical Recycling.
 This method is to pyrolyze the FRP waste in an oxygen-free or even ultra-high vacuum environment and to decompose the waste into unsaturated polyester raw materials, glass fibers, and fillers.
-Unsaturated polyester raw materials and fiberglass can be used to remake FRP profiles, fillers can be used for agricultural fertilizers to balance the acidity and alkalinity of the land, and can also be used as raw materials for composite materials.
+Unsaturated polyester raw materials and fiberglass can be used to remake FRP profiles; fillers can be used as agricultural fertilizers to balance the acidity and alkalinity of the soil, and can also be used as raw materials for composite materials.
 In this way, FRP waste can be renewed and greatly reduces environmental pollution.
 So far, the chemical recovery method is considered to be the most promising recycling technology.

 Repurposing and pyrolysis.
-Anmet in Poland provides manufacturing companies with solutions for metals recycling.
-Andrzej Adamcio, Anmet's CEO found a niche in providing solutions for recycling composite wind turbine blades at the end of their life spans.
-Leveraging his experience in metals recycling, he worked on ways to recycle glass and carbon fiber composite blades.
-Currently, wind blade recycling is one of the company’s main areas of focus and a major area for growth going forward.
+Anmet in Poland provides manufacturing companies with metal recycling solutions.
+Andrzej Adamcio, Anmet's CEO, found a niche in providing solutions for recycling composite wind turbine blades at the end of their life spans.
+Leveraging his experience in metals recycling, he worked on methods to recycle glass and carbon-fiber composite blades.
+Currently, wind blade recycling is one of the company’s main areas of focus and a major growth area going forward.

-Meanwhile, in the Netherlands, experts at Van Wees (manufacturer) and Crossply Technology have discovered that reusing extra thermoplastic trimmings can be achieved with the creation of a chips-based laminate.
+Meanwhile, in the Netherlands, experts at Van Wees (manufacturer) and Crossply Technology have discovered that reusing excess thermoplastic trimmings can be achieved by creating a chips-based laminate.
 With this process, the sustainability gains are significant.
 Chip-based recycled material can offer half the bending strength of continuous-fiber cross-ply panels made of similar fiber and resin.

-The resulting new products in this zero-waste manufacturing process produce parts that are useful to the construction and auto industries, such as interior panels and door handles.
-This discovery may have little direct effect on pultrusion or other thermoset composites but it does demonstrate that work in the area is being investigated and discoveries from one material may lead to findings for another.
+The new products from this zero-waste manufacturing process include parts useful to the construction and auto industries, such as interior panels and door handles.
+This discovery may have little direct effect on pultrusion or other thermoset composites, but it does demonstrate that work in the area is underway and that discoveries from one material may lead to findings in another.

-As the technology continues to innovate, pultruded products are developing a positive performance history and eco-profile.
+As technology continues to advance, pultruded products are developing a positive performance record and eco-profile.
 As awareness of the benefits of recycling products grows, so will the industry.

-Contact Tencom if you want to discuss FRPs for your specific needs.
+Contact Tencom to discuss FRPs for your specific needs.